 The basic components of a water harvesting system include the barn roof, gutters, downspouts, roof washer (pre-filter), storage tank, pump, and an overflow outlet.

-Rainwater runs from the roof into gutters and empties via downspouts into a roof washer (a filter that prevents bulk contaminants like dirt, bird droppings, leaves, twigs and nuts from entering the tank).
+Rainwater runs from the roof into gutters and empties via downspouts into a roof washer (a filter that prevents bulk contaminants like dirt, bird droppings, leaves, twigs and nuts from entering the tank, people can also use gutter guards such as these from mastershieldatl to keep their gutters cleaner as well as minimize contaminants before the water reaches the filter).
 The filtered rainwater flows into the storage tank, which is often installed underground to prevent freezing or above ground in areas with milder winters.
 A pump takes water from the storage tank for uses like dust control, pad washing, and pasture irrigation.

 Water collected for livestock to drink would need additional filtering and treatment to remove pathogens.
 An overflow pipe from the storage tank allows excess water to drain away in a controlled and less damaging way.

 Contact your local Soil Conservation District office for advice and assistance in designing a water harvesting system for your operation.

 Mud can be a big problem wherever animals congregate, especially around gates, water troughs, barn entrances, and feeding pads.
 If mud in these areas is making life miserable, “heavy use pads” are an easy and somewhat inexpensive fix.

 The main components of a heavy use pad, stone and geo-textile fabric, allow water to slowly drain away without mixing with the soil.
 They are simple to install if you have a front loading tractor and can do simple excavation work.
 If not, you might want to hire someone with the necessary equipment.